jgeraigery/bullish-api/README.md

 # Bullish-API

-This API contains user, survey, and response resources that one can fully CRUD on.
+This API contains user, survey, and response resources that one can CRUD on.
+It's a survey app that allow the user to create a survey with three options.
+Once the survey has been created the user will be able to let another user vote for one of the options.

 ## Getting Started